 Should I use a sine or random vibration test?

 A sine test outputs a single frequency sine tone at a defined amplitude and time.
-A random vibration test outputs random vibration that, throughout the test, include the entire frequency range of the test.
+A random vibration test outputs random vibration that, throughout the test, includes the entire frequency range of the test.
 Random testing is more realistic than sine testing because real-world vibration is inherently random.
-However, sine is a more suitable test method for:
+Random is the more suitable test method for:

 Random Graph Display Options